 Ecological Spines may be characterized as constrained or unconstrained, depending on the amount of space available for development, stream banks, and amenities.
 Unconstrained Ecological Spines typically include naturalized banks, while constrained Ecological Spines generally require constructed banks.

-Implementing Ecological Spines requires balancing the desired ecological functions of waterways with the constraints of the Richmond Highway area's urban environment.
+Implementing Ecological Spines requires balancing the desired ecological functions of waterways with the constraints of the Richmond Highway area's urban environment and the Chesapeake Bay Preservation Ordinance (CBPO).